jkeohan/rctr-2-14-22/w09d17/intro-to-mapbox.md

 ### React Versions

 All of these libraries have been ported over to React with each one having several different React libraries to choose from.
-Let's take **Mapbox** which includes the following separate NPM libraries:
+When making the decision on which library to choose it's always best to do some research and see which one is trending on [npmtrends](https://www.npmtrends.com/mapbox-gl-vs-react-map-gl-vs-react-mapbox-gl).
+Let's take a look at a few of the **Mapbox** NPM libraries:

 - [react-map-gl](https://github.com/visgl/react-map-gl)
 - [react-mapbox-gl](https://github.com/alex3165/react-mapbox-gl)

-When making the decision on which library to choose it's always best to do some research and see which one is trending on [npmtrends](https://www.npmtrends.com/mapbox-gl-vs-react-map-gl-vs-react-mapbox-gl).

-For this lesson we will be working with **react-map-gl**
+We will be using **react-map-gl** as we can see from the results that it is the far more popular React library.

 ## Starter Code